georod/forc_trends/models/xgboost/notes.md

 ### Peter R.

 - Here is the code I used to run XGBoost models with forest EVI break data.
-- The folder "paper" holds clean versions of the Python code (Jupyter Notebook) developed during my PhD.
-Use the code in this folder to replicate some of my analyses.
+- The folder "exploratory" and "archive" hold various versions of the code.
-- The folder "exploratory" and "archive" hold other (and older) versions of the code.
+- Cleaned version of XGBoost are shared under "~/paper/models"